-Using the literature sources listed in the brief, you are required to carry out research on current national guidelines on clinical sample collection, best practice and lessons learned from previous/similar events.
+Using only the literature sources listed in the brief, you are required to carry out research on current national guidelines on the supply of spectacles to children and how to conduct and report a serious event investigation.

 The information gathered will help identify failings in current procedure which may have caused the incident to occur.
-The findings from your research should be presented in a written review, summarising the main points in individual sections.
+The findings from your research should be presented in a written literature review, summarising the main points in individual sections.